Kristoffer/kristoffer.github.io/spiffy-spectrum/src/content/blog/about.md

 ### Consultant at [Valitor A/S](https://valitor.com)
 <span class="text-sm">_Jan 2017 &ndash; Dec 2019_</span>

-Danish online payment provider Pensio A/S was acquired by Icelandic fintech Valitor in 2016, now [Rapyd](rapyd.net)
+Online payment provider Pensio A/S was acquired by fintech Valitor in 2016, now [Rapyd](rapyd.net)

 - Migration from XenServer to VMWare.
-- Automation with VMWare.
-- Level 1 PCI compliant environment.
+- WMWare automation
-- Automation of provisioning and on-prem legacy network.
+- Automated provisioning

 ### Consultant at [IT OPERATIONS ApS](https://itoperations.dk/)